 Onglyza (saxagliptin) received U.S. Food & Drug Administration (FDA) in 2009.
-The cleared Kombiglyze XR, a combination drug that contains saxagliptin and metformin, the following year.
+The agency cleared Kombiglyze XR, a combination drug that contains saxagliptin and metformin, the following year.

 Five years after launching Onglyza, AstraZeneca completed a post-market study called SAVOR TIMI 53 to assess saxagliptin’s relationship to heart failure, congestive heart failure, cardiac failure, and death related to those events.
 That trial results suggested that patients taking the medication had a statistically significant increased risk of being hospitalized for heart failure.